eriqande/solidmon/README.md

-The directories snp_data and micro_data contain data sets that we simulated under the two data scenarios  described  in  our  manu‐ script.
+The directories snp_data and micro_data contain data sets that we simulated under the two data scenarios  described  in  our
+manuscript.
 The kids in the "kids" files are named according to who their parents are (in the corresponding "dads" file), unless they have  no  parents  in  the "dads" file, which is apparent because they are named "Indiv_Fem_X_Y", where X and Y are numbers.
-Indi‐ viduals in the "dads" files that have names like "Indiv_Male_X_Y" will have offspring in the corresponding "kids" file, while those with names like "Indiv_Fem_X_Y" will not.
+Individuals in the "dads" files that have names like "Indiv_Male_X_Y" will have offspring in the corresponding "kids" file, while those with names like "Indiv_Fem_X_Y" will not.